 At high tide, you can swim (and really swim) in front of the white sand beach.
 At very low tide, the top of the coral potatoes outcrops.

-One afternoon I accompanied Clara on a dive, in 3 meters of water, to see her accomplish this patient work which consists in fixing broken pieces of coral on stable supports to encourage their "regrowth".
-Coral is not a plant, so we can't really talk about "cutting", but that's the idea.
+I accompanied Clara on a dive one afternoon, in 3 meters of water, to see her accomplish this patient work which consists in fixing pieces of broken coral on stable supports, to encourage their "regrowth".
+Coral is not a plant, so we can't really talk about "cuttings", but that's the idea.

 (Click on the pictures to see them big.)

-I loved the atmosphere Coral Eye.
+I loved the atmosphere at Coral Eye.
 We are far from everything, quiet, in a beautiful environment.

 Marco and Clara live and work there most of the year.
-Clara and her Indonesian husband Danny have a little girl who has, pretty much, to be the age of Coral Eye.
+Clara and her Indonesian husband Danny have a little girl who is about the same age as Coral Eye.

-The nearest neighbors are Indonesian families, who also live on the beach, in rustic wooden huts and palm leaves.
-We meet some fishermen in traditional boat.
-Sometimes visitors from Sulawesi or other divers arrive to take a break.
+The closest neighbors are Indonesian families, who also live on the beach, in rustic huts made of wood and palm leaves.
+We meet some fishermen in traditional boats.
+Sometimes visitors from Sulawesi or other divers come to take a break.

 It's quiet here.
-There is nothing ...
-The other resorts on the island are not nearby.
-And you have to walk a good time in the jungle to reach the village.
-All trips are by sea.
+There is nothing...
+The other resorts of the island are not very close.
+And you have to walk a long time in the jungle to reach the village.
+All trips are made by the sea.

 I knew it: Bangka is really the perfect place to let go!